nextauthjs/next-auth-example/README.md

 * Review and update options in `pages/api/auth/[...nextauth].js` as needed.

-* When setting up OAUTH, in the developer admin page for each of your OAuth services, you should configure the callback URL to use a callback path of `{server}/api/auth/callback/{provider}`.
+* When setting up OAuth, in the developer admin page for each of your OAuth services, you should configure the callback URL to use a callback path of `{server}/api/auth/callback/{provider}`.

   e.g. For Google OAuth you would use: `http://localhost:3000/api/auth/callback/google`